 Trade directories will often include information such as descriptions of a specific locality, incorporating, for example, a brief history, population statistics, geographical and trade information as well as details about local institutions and facilities and advertisements alongside the listings for traders and professionals.

 The trade directories available at the Hull History Centre range from the year 1781 to 1968 and are readily accessible on shelves in the searchroom.
 Some of the directories are originals and some are bound photocopies.
-Only those that are already copies can be photocopied, but you may take photographs on your own camera at a cost of 25p per photo (see our fees and charges).
+Only those that are already copies can be photocopied, but you may take photographs on your own camera at a cost of 30p per photo (see details about our copying service).

 However, the Hull History Centre does not hold a trade directory for Hull for every year between 1781 and 1968 on the open access shelves.